-disadvantages:
+The disadvantages are as follows:

 Recursive calls can lead to increased overhead due to multiple function calls and stack usage, which can result in slower performance compared to iterative solutions.

 Deep recursion can lead to stack overflow errors if the recursion goes too deep without hitting the base case, particularly in languages with limited stack sizes.